KiClaudia/greeniguana/README.md

 New script and figure for total tri

 Double checked results manuscript, sent new updated version to SF and DD (made sure numbesr were according to bonferroni adjusted values)

+# 1/30/2023
+New script for IgY analysis called AOVigy1 in LPSchallenge_code folder. finished analysis for it. made new csv for IgY Long data wrote up the results quickly to send to SF for perusal. i wrote it separate from results because i want to verify this is the method I should use before merging with the rest of the results that is already valid.